dxw/playbook/playbook.md

 The buddy system is there to help us all improve, to make sure we're doing the right kind of work and to check that we're dealing with practical problems we're facing.
 It's not line management, so it's not the right place to talk about holiday, salary, sickness, absence or anything disciplinary.
 If you need to talk about those things, talk to Vee or Harry.

-There are a two main ideas that underpin this system.
+There are two main ideas that underpin this system.

 #### We are each responsible for our own improvement
 Before this system, we had regular performance reviews.
 They were supposed to be quarterly but generally ended up being annual.
 They didn't work very well, and were very top-down.
 We don't think this is the right way.